Earth Day

 New York Yankees

 The Yankees formalized their decades-long commitment to sustainability in 2019 by becoming the first team in professional sports to create an Environmental Science Advisor position, appointing recognized industry leader Dr. Allen Hershkowitz to the new role.
-A few months later, the Yankees became the first major North American sports team to sign on to the UN Sports for Climate Action Framework.
+A few months later, the Yankees became the first major North American sports team to sign on to the U.N.
+Sports for Climate Action Framework.
 Read more about the Yankees’ sustainability efforts.

 Athletics